Here at Accidental Cyclops, we spend a lot of time thinking about words.

 Unfortunately, our primary language is English, which is perhaps one of the hardest to master languages in the world.
 No joke.
 Learning English is a serious undertaking.
 The worst part is, depending on where you are from, your level of education and a number of other factors, your understanding of English might be different from other people.

 Most of the game designs we are currently pursuing are somewhat language intensive.
-Ascendant, in particular, has some moderately high English understanding requirements.
+Princes (a game that we’ve named and renamed a dozen times), in particular, has some moderately high English understanding requirements.
 One of the most daunting challenges thus far has been agreeing, even amongst our own design team, how to phrase some of the concepts and interactions that Ascendant creates.
 Some cards have as few as five or six words on them, and while phrasing those cards internally is not overly challenging, it becomes difficult when combined with any number of the other 150 cards.

 It is almost like writing a series of hundreds of if-then-else statements when coding.
 It also reminds me of the logic puzzles found on the LSAT.
 Neither is much fun…